-Connect the fuel fittings before tightening the filter mounting nut.
-Take care not to crossthread the fuel fittings.
+Loosely secure the filter and bracket to the base with the two mounting screws and re-connect the fuel fittings.
+Take care not to cross thread the fuel fittings.
 Thread them in by hand and tighten one flat past seating.
+Finally, tighten the bracket and bracket mounting screws.

-Prime the fuel system by holding the control switch down in its Stop position for at least 1 minute after replacing the fuel filter.
-Priming is necessary to displace the air in the new filter and fill it with fuel.
+Prime the fuel system by holding the control switch down in its Stop position for at least 1 minute.
+Priming is necessary to fill the new filter with fuel.